stretcharm/PowerBI_Training/README.md

 ## Video 5 - Improve the Query2

-### Make some more chages to the Query.
+### Make some more changes to the Query.
 Add a Date from the Month and Year data we have

 - Extract Month into a new Column
-- Formular bar
+- Formula bar
 - Column from example
 	- Select columns
 	- Enter the Answer in the new Column